-The 2011 film Piranhaconda is a science fiction/horror made-for-TV film from the famed B-movie producer Roger Corman and director Jim Wynorski.
+The 2011 film Piranhaconda is a science fiction/sharksploitation made-for-TV film from the famed B-movie producer Roger Corman and director Jim Wynorski.
 The film was made for Syfy, and premiered in June 2012.

 Piranhaconda was filmed on a $1 million budget in Hawaii.
 The film stars Rib Hillis, Michael Madsen, Shandi Finnessey, Terri Ivens, and Rachel Hunter.